meedan/newspeek/README.md

 ## Testing

-- `MAKE_CMD=test docker-compose up` #NOTE THAT THIS IS NOT ACTUALLY WORKING RIGHT NOW
+- `docker-compose run newspeek make test`

 ## To-do:

-0. Get added to ~Code Climate~, ~Travis~, Errbit, Gitlab
+0. Get added to ~Code Climate~, ~Travis~, Errbit
 1. ~Write per page result rather than waiting to write all documents at the end.~
-2. ~Convert tasks to run via sidekiq~
+2. ~Convert tasks to run via Sidekiq~
 3. ~Add cursor_back_to_time option to bypass stopping when all URLs are found on a page~
-4. ~Upload Schema file to index and create index with JSON file, do this via docker~
+4. ~Upload schema file to index and create index with JSON file, do this via Docker~
 5. Persist Raw Claims where Raw Claims were ClaimReview compliant cases
-6. Finish integrations with ~code climate~ / rubocop / ~travis~
+6. Finish integrations with ~Code Climate~ / Rubocop / ~Travis~
 7. Slight modification to Docker setup to allow running tests or server or worker according to commands passed in
 8. Errbit integration?
-9. Deployment automation with gitlab
+9. Deployment automation with GitHub Actions
-10. Add webhooks for subscribing to claim reviews
+10. Add webhooks for subscribing to data updates
 11. Generate "pristine" dataset of all facts and provide to staging / prod to prevent re-mining exact same data
 12. ~Get back to 100% code coverage~